williamsni14463/MMBC-Actuator-PLC/experiments/pt100_openplc_progress_log.md

 pip install adafruit-circuitpython-max31865
 ```

-**Important:** If you go the venv route (I did), you need to re-activate the environment every time you open a new terminal session before running any scripts:
+> If you go the venv route (I did), you need to re-activate the environment every time you open a new terminal session before running any scripts:

 ```
 source my-env/bin/activate